Who is eligible for AFFCF awards?

 We do not fund any of the following requests:

-- Applications requesting reimbursement for funds spent prior to AFFCF approval
+- Applications requesting reimbursement for anything paid for prior to receiving approval

-- Children who are adopted or not currently wards of the court in Arizona
+- Children who have officially been adopted or are not currently wards of the court in Arizona

 - Debt relief (i.e. home bills, utilities, etc.)

-- Any type of electronics (computers, tablets stereos, electronic games, TV, etc.)
+- Electronic equipment (computers, tablets stereos, electronic games, TV, etc.)

 - Orthodontics or any type of medical expense